prokopiy/atom-autocomplete-erlang/README.md

 # autocomplete-erlang

 ## Features
-Autocompletion of
+  - Autocompletion of global module functions
-  - Global module functions
+  - Autocompletion of local project module functions (those which compile successfully)
-  - Local project module functions (those which compile successfully)
+  - Adds snippets to Erlang files.

 ## Requirements
   Must be installed Erlang/OTP and path to 'erl' executable file must be defined in OS.